onqtam/headjack/docs/why/7_REPUTATION.md

-> "Here are some of the concepts that govern the day-to-day biology of social status:
->
-> • Prestige vs. dominance.
-Joseph Henrich (of WEIRD fame) distinguishes two types of status.
-Prestige is the kind of status we get from being an impressive human specimen (think Meryl Streep), and it's governed by our 'approach' instincts.
-Dominance, on the other hand, is the kind of status we get from being able to intimidate others (think Joseph Stalin), and is governed by fear and other 'avoid' instincts.
-Of course these two types of status aren't mutually exclusive, but they're analytically distinct strategies with different biological expressions.
->
-> • Fitness displays.
-In The Mating Mind, Geoffrey Miller argues that many of our most prized, socially-desirable qualities — athleticism, artistic skill, eloquence, intelligence, physical beauty — serve as fitness displays, i.e., advertisements for the quality of our genes.
-We are attracted, socially and sexually, to people with high skill and beauty, largely because these traits are honest signals of good genes.
->
-> • Hormones.
-There are at least two hormones involved in processing social status: testosterone and cortisol.
-To grossly oversimplify, testosterone is the 'aggression hormone' while cortisol is the 'stress hormone...
->
-> • Body language...
->
-> The point I'm trying to make here is that social status is not arbitrary.
-Instead, it's grounded, very concretely, in the biology of honest signals — and as such, it's subject to very real constraints.
-Wild swings of status are possible, but they're mostly the stuff of stories.
-Our daily lives are governed by much smaller — and more predictable — gains and losses.
->
-> SOCIOLOGY: KEEPING (AND COOKING) THE BOOKS
->
+# What is Status

-> Ultimately, status lives in the minds (and bodies) of all the humans within a given community — by which I mean, primarily, other people's minds and bodies.
+> "Ultimately, status lives in the minds (and bodies) of all the humans within a given community — by which I mean, primarily, other people's minds and bodies.
 You might maintain a sense of your own status, but it's not really up to you.
 Status is fundamentally about how others perceive and interact with you (and what they allow you to get away with).
 It's like keeping a checkbook — you might maintain your own ledger for planning and making decisions, but the official balance lies with the bank.
-There are many ways to define status, but as a working definition let's take status to be "the total amount of social influence a person has over the other members of his or her community."
-There's a lot to unpack from this definition.
+There are many ways to define status, but as a working definition let's take status to be **"the total amount of social influence a person has over the other members of his or her community."** There's a lot to unpack from this definition.
 Here are some of the more interesting implications:
 >
 > • Status is defined with respect to a community.
 This accords with how we reason about status in the real world.
 You don't have one canonical status for all occasions.
 You might have relatively low status in your workplace but high status at your church, with hardly any cognitive dissonance on the part of everyone involved.
 >